TinaHeiligers/tinkerantreats/content/pages/ML and AI/ML-AI.md

 Both R and Python are used in the links that follow.

+# Map it through!
+New?
+Don't know where to start?
+Look no further!
+Follow this [map](http://scikit-learn.org/stable/tutorial/machine_learning_map/) and you'll get somewhere...

 # Machine Learning
 Machine learning, is it's raw essence is either classification or prediction problems.
 These are done using algorithms stemmed from raw maths.
 If you understand the maths, the rest is simply coding it all together!